rmaddy/RMPhoneFormat/README.md

 where \<version\> is the version of the iPhone SDK installed.
 It is recommended that you use the one from 6.0.

+Add RMPhoneFormat.m and RMPhoneFormat.h to your own project.
+These files use ARC.
+If your project is not using ARC then you must add the -fno-objc-arc flag to the RMPhoneFormat.m file.
+Select your target in Xcode.
+Select the Build Phases tab.
+Open the Compile Sources pane.
+Select RMPhoneFormat.m and press Enter.
+Add -fno-objc-arc in the popup window so it appears in the Compiler Flags column.

 ##Usage

 In its simplest form you do the following:

     RMPhoneFormat *fmt = [[RMPhoneFormat alloc] init];
+    // Call any number of times
+    NSString *numberString = // the phone number to format NSString *formatedNumber = [fmt format:numberString];

+You can also pass in a specific default country code if you don't want to rely on the Region Format setting.
+Pass in a valid ISO 3166-1 two-letter country code in lowercase:

+    RMPhoneFormat *fmt = [[RMPhoneFormat alloc] initWithDefaultCountry:@"uk"];
+    // Call any number of times
+    NSString *numberString = // the phone number to format NSString *formatedNumber = [fmt format:numberString];

+You may also use the singleton interface if desired:

+    RMPhoneFormat *fmt = [RMPhoneFormat instance];
     // Call any number of times
     NSString *numberString = // the phone number to format NSString *formatedNumber = [fmt format:numberString];